FLOS’ Booth Shines at 2015 Euroluce and Salone del Mobile

 3rd Feb 2016

 Most visitors seemed to agree that the FLOS stand at the annual Salone del Mobile was in a league of its own.

-In a space covering over 1,000 square meters, conceived as a "mega art gallery" with a hidden sculpture garden, FLOS introduced new lamps by the following lighting designers: Michael Anastassiades, R. & E. Bouroullec, Antonio Citterio, Piero Lissoni, Jasper Morrison, Philippe Starck and Patricia Urquiola in this space, together with the latest new architectural products, and products from Ares, the outdoor lighting company that was recently acquired by FLOS.
+In a space covering over 1,000 square meters, conceived as a "mega art gallery" with a hidden sculpture garden, FLOS introduced new lamps by the following lighting designers: Michael Anastassiades, R. & E. Bouroullec, Antonio Citterio, Piero Lissoni, Jasper Morrison, Philippe Starck and Patricia Urquiola in this space, together with the latest new architectural products, and products from Ares, the modern outdoor lighting company that was recently acquired by FLOS.

 Lighting Designer Ron Gilad Creates "Mega Art Gallery" at 2015 Salone del Mobile

 A poetic and theatrical exhibition, the booth space was created by designer and artist Ron Gilad, who also has designed lighting for FLOS in the past.

 About his design, he explained that "The overall feeling is like that of entering a museum space and experiencing an installation where each lamp is conceived as a sculpture created by an artist.
 A sculpture with an extra value: its ability to function, illuminating not only our mind or soul, but also our physical environment."